-Stakeholder (owners, investors, partners, agents) value can be measured at some profit or benefit - financial gain, economic or marketing advantage.
+Value for stakeholders (owners, investors, partners, agents) can be measured in profit or benefit - financial gain, economic or marketing advantage.

-Another important activity of Product Owner, besides prioritizing work by arranging the entire contents of the Product Backlog, is to ensure that there are fully prepared Product Backlog Items for the current Sprint and Increment.
-This means that the User Stories that the team is expected to work on during the Sprint should be completely clear, detailed, and understandable by everyone.
+The Product Owner needs to prioritize the work according to the Product Backlog and ensure that the items in it are fully prepared for the current Sprint and Increment.
+This means that all User Stories that the team is expected to work on during the Sprint should be clear, detailed, and understandable by everyone.

-The Product Owner role as a stakeholder representative (and their needs) must fully understand the expectations of the business parties.
-The Product Owner is a liaison between business stakeholders and the Development team.
+The Product Owner role as stakeholders' representative (and their needs) must fully understand the expectations of the business parties.
+It is a liaison between business stakeholders and the Development team.
 The Product Owner communicates with various business representatives, collects information on upcoming sprints, shares team progress.

-When a team member encounters ambiguity in a task, the Product Outer should be there to assist and share information, details, or an alternative product solution.
+When a team member encounters ambiguity in a task, the Product Owner should be there to assist and share information, details, or an alternative product solution.

 The Product Owner does not relate to the way the teams do their work, does not share technical suggestions or specific technical methods of implementation.

-The Product Owner "translates" stakeholder desires and records them in the form of User Stories using a country-wide language.
+The Product Owner "translates" stakeholders' desires and records them in the form of User Stories using an understandable language.

-In the process, however, Product Owner and Scrum Master roles communicate to understand Product Owner whether the Development team understands user stories.
+In the process, the Product Owner and the Scrum Master roles communicate with the Development team to ensure that they understand the user stories.

 User Story is an informal and brief description of any consumer need.
 Usually, a User Story is a written form that represents the perspective of the potential consumer of the product regarding its functionality.
-User Story describes a user who needs functionality, context, and goals.
+User Stories are based on users who need functionality and have goals.

 For clarity, let's describe what a User Story might look like.
 The user story follows a standard and is created using the following format: